 - We believe that it is good and right to be connected to a larger fellowship for accountability of our faith and life.
 We are members of the Associate Reformed Presbyterian Church (the ARP), a historic denomination that goes back to the founding of our nation.
 The ARP, like the PCA, the EPC, ECO, and other evangelical Presbyterian bodies, believes that the Bible is the very Word of God.
 Thus, our faith and life, including our stance on the major social issues of the day, flow from the Bible.

 - Our services are public worship services and are open to any and all regardless of religion or creed.
-Our Communion services (the Lord’s Supper, the Eucharist, Holy Communion) is open to all baptized believers who are members of a Bible-believing church.
+Our Communion services (the Lord’s Supper, the Eucharist, Holy Communion) are open to all baptized believers who are members of a Bible-believing church.

 - We are a new church development, but we are here for our community for the long haul.
 We plan on building a beautiful sanctuary for our community with architecture that will bring glory to God and reflect our theological convictions about the centrality of the Lord in all areas of life.
 Stay tuned!